mbakholdina/srt-test-runner/README.md

 ## Experiment Description and Test Setup

 For the time being, one experiment consists of the following steps:
+1. Start tshark application on a receiver remotely if both `--rcv=remotely` and `--run-tshark` option is on.
-1. Start receiver manually or remotely via SSH depending on the value of `--rcv` option.
-In case of manual receiver start, it should be done before running the script,
+2. Start receiver manually or remotely via SSH depending on the value of `--rcv` option.
+In case of manual receiver start, it should be done before running the script.
-2. Start tshark application on a sender side depending on `--run-tshark` option.
+3. Start tshark application on a sender side depending on `--run-tshark` option.
-3. Start one or several SRT senders (`--snd-quantity` option) on a sender side to stream for `time_to_stream` seconds specified in an appropriate test section of config file.
+4. Start one or several SRT senders (`--snd-quantity` option) on a sender side to stream for `time_to_stream` seconds specified in an appropriate test section of config file.
 Senders can be started both in parallel or serial mode depending on `--snd-mode` option.
 However, some time adjustments and additional testing is needed for serial mode.
 Currently, only parallel mode is used.
-4. Sleep for `time_to_stream` seconds to wait while senders will finish the streaming and then check how many senders are still running.
+5. Sleep for `time_to_stream` seconds to wait while senders will finish the streaming and then check how many senders are still running.
-5. Calculate extra time spent on streaming.
+6. Calculate extra time spent on streaming.

 `srt-test-messaging` testing application is used in this experiment.
 As mentioned above, receiver application can be started either manually, or on a remote machine whithin the script.
 For now, sender application is started locally on a machine where the script is running.
 Remote machine support is planned to be implemented.

-`tshark` application is runned in a separate process locally on a sender side to capture outcoming network traffic.
-Running `tshark` remotely via SSH is planned to be implemented.
+`tshark` application is runned in a separate process locally on a sender side to capture outcoming network traffic and remotely via SSH on a receiver side to capture incoming traffic.

 At the same time depending on `--collect-stats` option, `srt-test-messaging` testing application writes SRT core statistics to a .csv file in a directory specified within `--results-dir` option.
 Filename is generated within the script depending on test name and input parameters.